aialshami/jet-radar/README.md

     python app.py
     ```

-    Access the MUSK-JET dashboard by opening a web browser and navigating to the provided link (e.g. **http://localhost:8080**).
+    Access the JET-RADAR dashboard by opening a web browser and navigating to the provided link (e.g. **http://localhost:8080**).
 You should now see the dashboard and be able to interact with it locally.

-    If you prefer, you can also deploy the MUSK-JET repository onto the EC2 instance built through terraform or any other hosting platform of your choice.
+    If you prefer, you can also deploy the JET-RADAR repository onto the EC2 instance built through terraform or any other hosting platform of your choice.

     1. Launch an EC2 instance on AWS and connect to it using SSH.